codeenigma/ce-deploy/docs/roles/sync/database_sync/database_sync-mysql/README.md

 # This can be of types:
 # - rolling: (database backups).
 In that case we'll need build parameters.@todo
 # - fixed: "fixed" database name
 # - dump: Use an existing dump.
-In that case, the "database" variable is the absolute file path.@todo
+In that case, the "database" variable is the absolute file path.
 type: fixed
 # For "rolling builds", so we can compute the database name.
 build_info: